-- A.1 We were provided with the following data from DfE concerning the exposure of the RPA: - Actual number of academies and pupils in the RPA as at 31 March 2020, split by type of academy (Primary, Secondary, All Through and Special); - Academies and LAMS where there is information to suggest they may join the RPA in the future, alongside an expected opt-in date; - > Projected number of academies. - Projected number of LAMS converting to academies.
+- A.1 We were provided with the following data from DfE concerning the exposure of the RPA: - >Actual number of academies and pupils in the RPA as at 31 March 2021, split by type of academy (Primary, Secondary, All Through and Special); - >Actual number of LAMS and pupils in the RPA as at 31 March 2021, split by type of school (Primary, Secondary, All Through and Special); - >Academies and LAMS where there is information to suggest they may join the RPA in the future, alongside an expected opt-in date; - > Projected number of academies. - > Projected number of LAMS converting to academies.